 Psychosynthesis and Integrative Cancer Treatment: Reducing Mental-Emotional Suffering

 A cancer diagnosis generatesmental-emotional suffering because of its associations with painful treatment, disfiguring surgery and an uncertain long-term prognosis.
 The mental-emotional suffering includes shock, anxiety, terror, anger, envy of healthy others, groundlessness, and loss of the predictable future.
 Otherwise skilled clinicians often bypass these “negative” thoughts and feelings in patients in order to promote a positive vision of treatment and outcome.
-Supportive encouragement from healthcare providers and personal relations, of course, help; but the patients’ mental-emotional suffering also needs to be given attention.
+Supportive encouragement from healthcare providers and personal relations, of course, helps; but the patients’ mental-emotional suffering also needs to be given attention.
 This article offers the reasoning and methods for a psychosynthetic approach to the mental-emotional suffering of patients with cancer.

 Integrative Cancer Care and Spirituality